 Oberg adds an 80,000 sq. ft. precision machining center next to its Sarver stamping facility to accommodate its expanding medical division.

-Oberg acquires XL Engineering, a specialty medical device manufacturer in Elk Grove Village, IL, and expands it into 70,000 sq. ft. medical machining facility minutes from Chicago O’Hare airport.
+Oberg acquires XL Engineering, a specialty medical device manufacturer in Elk Grove Village, IL and, in 2020, expands it into 70,000 sq. ft. medical machining facility minutes from Chicago O’Hare Airport to add production capacity.